Efficient Learning of Object Placement with Intra-Category Transfer: Experimental Evaluation

 \textbf{Results:} We present the results in Tab.~\ref{tab:map_performances_summarized} for 0-step inference.
 We find that the orthonormal class map $\M_O$ and $f_{AA}$ feature encoding achieve the most accurate result combining position and rotation.
 We note that the difference in positional error between the $\M_O$ and $\M_U$ is minor, while not using either scaling map incurs large errors.
-We note that the encoding $f_{quat}$ performs worst out of all our pose encodings.
+We note that the encoding $f_{quat}$ performs the worst out of all our pose encodings.
 Similarly, the automatically chosen pose representation $f_{mix}$ does not yield any benefit in $0$-step inference.
 We compare the performance of $p_U, p_B$ using the $\M_O$ category map and $f_{AA}$ pose representation and find $p_B$ to perform better on position ($5.3\% < 5.7\%$), and angle ($16.7^\circ < 21.0^\circ$).
-We compare our models' performance to a few standard models.
-We deploy MLP, Elastic Net, and Random Forest regressors on our scenes by stacking pose observations encoded as $f_{AA}$ and object scales into vectors and requiring them to regress the next object's pose.
-As these methods require more data than our given $5$ training samples, we generate additional training samples by applying random translations and rotations to the entire scene.
-We report the performances in~\cref{fig:baseline_comparison}.
-As the best is the MLP, we use it as a performance indicator for our further experiments.
+To evaluate our model's performance, we compare with SceneScore (SS)~\cite{kapelyukh2023scenescore} and the \textit{Intention Likelihood} (IL) model~\cite{welschehold2019combined}, a VLM baseline~\cite{hurst2024gpt}, as well as standard models.
+We obtain the implementation details of IL from \cite{abdo2017learning} and use the same hyperparameters as \cite{abdo2017learning}.
+For SS, we use the official code release and reduce our problem to 2D inferences on the XY plane.
+We train SS with the original training routine and hyperparameters on $k=16$ training samples, as this is the lowest sample count reported by the authors.
+We present the VLM with overhead images of a current scene and a cropped image of the object to be placed.
+We prompt the model to state the pixel location where the new object should be placed.
+Please see the supplementary\footnote{Supplementary: \url{https://arxiv.org/abs/2411.03408}} for further details.\ In addition to these works, we also deploy an MLP on our scenes by stacking pose observations encoded as $f_{AA}$ and object scales and requiring it to infer the next object's pose.
+As MLPs require more training data, we augment the original $k$ samples by applying random translations and rotations to the scene.
+We report metrics in~\cref{fig:baseline_comparison}.
+We include our Top-3 competitors (MLP, IL, \scenescorest) in our comparisons.